HippolyteLC/Project-Situated-AI-2026/A2_RL_n_Robotics/README.md

-# Project Group 14 - Task 1, 2 & 3
+# Project Group 14 - RL & Robotics

 This repository contains the code, data, and rendered results for Tasks 1, 2, and 3.
 Due to file size constraints, please follow the instructions below to properly run and view the project.

-## 📓 Main Notebook
+## Main Notebook
 The primary workflow is contained in:
 **`final_notebook_group_14.ipynb`**